w3tecch/express-graphql-typescript-boilerplate/README.md

 * `clone` your fork
 * `npm install` to install all dependencies
 * `npm run install:typings` to install all typings
+* Create new database.
+You will find the name in the `config.ts` file.
+* `npm run db:migrate` to create the schema
+* `npm run db:seed` to insert some test data
 * `npm run serve` to start the dev server in another tab

 ## Running the app